weakish/weakish.github.com/dive-into/exceptions.md

 This also applies Kotlin.
 Using exceptions as return values can spare return value for exception.
-The Kotlin compiler will warn us unused declared variable, so this in effect mimics checked exception in an exotic and ugly way.
+The Kotlin compiler will warn us unused declared variable, so this in effect mimics checked exception for a language without checked exception in an exotic and ugly way.

 ```kotlin
 object DividedByZero {}